-The National Association for the Advancement of Colored People or NAACP, viewed by some as US’ leading civil rights group has recently issued a statement at its annual convention in Kansas City, Mo. which attempts to discredit another well known American movement, The Tea Party.
-Based and never proven accusations and displaying a blatant lack of evidence, the NAACP accused the Tea Party of racism, bigotry, homophobia and more.
+The National Association for the Advancement of Colored People or NAACP, viewed by some as the US’ leading civil rights group has recently issued a statement at its annual convention in Kansas City, Mo. which attempts to discredit another well-known American movement, The Tea Party.
+Based and never-proven accusations and displaying a blatant lack of evidence, the NAACP accused the Tea Party of racism, bigotry, homophobia and more.

 “We take no issue with the Tea Party movement.
 We believe in freedom of assembly and people raising their voices in a democracy,” the NAACP President Benjamin Todd Jealous said in a written statement announcing the unanimous vote.
 “What we take issue with is the Tea Party’s continued tolerance for bigotry and bigoted statements.

 “The time has come for them to accept the responsibility that comes with influence and make clear there is no place for racism and anti-Semitism, homophobia and other forms of bigotry in their movement.”

 The NAACP statement was related to an event that allegedly occurred in March, turning it into a very late reaction.
 Prior to a health care vote, Tea Party protesters were accused of using racial epithets targeting black lawmakers on Capitol Hill.
 The plot thickens with statements of civil rights activist Congressman John Lewis being spit on, Congressman Emanuel Cleaver being called the “N” word and openly gay Congressman Barney Frank being called an ugly anti-gay slur, all this supported by the leaders of the Tea Party movement.

 The first issue with these accusations is blaming it all on movement leaders.
 The Tea Party is a grassroots organizations with different groups spread around the country, each having its more or less formal leaders.